 What Does This Mean for National Register Members?

 National Register prints approximately 15,000 copies per issue and mails a printed copy to all Registrants except those who have indicated a “no print” preference.
 As always, there will be no additional fee to Registrants to receive the print version of the JHSP.
 Secondly, Registrants may purchase access to the enhanced electronic version of the JHSP, available via SpringerLink, for $10 annually.
 Simply check the appropriate box during your renewal payment.
 After subscribing, a link for JHSP Online will appear within your Registrant account.

 Dr. Nooner discusses her role as JHSP Managing Editor and her vision for the mission and future of the journal.

-Dr. Kate Nooner—Professor and the Graduate Coordinator in the Department of Psychology at the University of North Carolina Wilmington—talks about the National Register’s Journal of Health Service Psychology.
+Dr. Kate Nooner—Full Professor in the Department of Psychology at the University of North Carolina Wilmington—talks about the National Register’s Journal of Health Service Psychology.
 She discusses her role as Managing Editor and her vision for the mission and future of the journal.

-Kate Brody Nooner, PhD, is the managing editor for the Journal of Health Service Psychology (JHSP).
+Kate Brody Nooner, PhD, ABPP, is the managing editor for the Journal of Health Service Psychology (JHSP).
 As managing editor of the JHSP, she will focus on publishing content of direct clinical relevance to health service psychologists and other behavioral health practitioners.
 Outside of the journal, Dr. Nooner is a Full Professor in the Department of Psychology at the University of North Carolina Wilmington (UNCW).
 She has been a member of the National Register of Health Service Psychologists since 2012.
 Dr. Nooner also holds a faculty appointment in the Department of Psychiatry and Behavioral Sciences at Duke University School of Medicine.
 Her clinical practice and psychology research are at the intersection of trauma, child and adolescent development, and psychophysiology.
 Read the National Register’s information for authors and details on manuscript submission.